fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 ### Type 2: Thread-starvation deadlocks

-Task that submits a task and waits for its result in a single-threaded executor Bounded pools and inter-dependent tasks don't mix well.
+* Task that submits a task and waits for its result in a single-threaded executor
+* Bounded pools and inter-dependent tasks don't mix well.

 ### How to avoid deadlocks?
-1. Avoid acquiring multiple locks
-2. If not, establish lock-ordering protocol
+1. Avoid acquiring multiple locks.
+If not, establish lock-ordering protocol
-3. Use open-calls while invoking alient methods
+2. Use open-calls while invoking alien methods
-4. Avoid mixing bounded pools and inter-dependent tasks
+3. Avoid mixing bounded pools and inter-dependent tasks
 5. Attempt timed-locks (lock-wait timeouts)

 ## 3) Starvation